dijkstrar/NL-gemeentegrenzen2020/README.md

 Repository containing a JSON file with municipality borders for the Netherlands in 2020.

 # Example
-Please check for correctness with the use of GEOJSON tool: https://geojson.io/#map=7/52.175/5.293
+Please check for correctness with the use of GEOJSON tool: https://geojson.io/ by insertion of the contents of the JSON file.